-The ability to conduct a great interview is more than a journalistic triumph.
-Sure, it’s a skill that gets me great stories.
-But along the way, it’s become a critical life skill that helps me in everything from partying hearty to landing jobs.
+The ability to conduct a great interview is more than a journalistic tool that gets me great stories.
+Interviewing is also a critical life skill that helps me in everything from partying hearty to landing jobs.

-The goal is to get out of the formal interview structure (if possible) and start a conversation.
+The goal is to step out of the formal interview structure (if possible).
 If you can get the other person to relax and just talk, watch out!
 A real conversation is electric; you will feel it.
 While you will always remember that you are conducting a professional interview, you are now in control because the other person has begun to trust you.

 Be worthy of that trust.

 With practice over the years, interviewing transformed me from an insecure, shy, young woman into someone who just loves meeting people.
-Watch me walk into a room.
 Whether I’m about to enter a social moment or a job interview, I’m pretty relaxed.

 Of course, I might have expectations of how things will go or what I want to accomplish.
 But interviews rarely go the way I expect.
-Dealing with real people in real life means anything can happen — and usually does.
+Dealing with real people in real life means anything can – and will – happen.

-With time and practice, I learned that the best way to approach an interview is to breathe, relax and stay brave.
+With time and practice, I learned that the best way to approach an interview is to breathe, avoid nervous chatter and stay brave.

 As a journalism professor and media trainer, I’ve spent many years teaching introductory interviewing skills to both students and professionals.
 Getting through just the basics usually takes a few hours.
 Here are some of the highlights: